“What if I get more requests than I can fill?”

 “What can I buy from national barter companies?”

-Answer: We’ve purchased a wide variety of items from our national trading partners including forklifts, pallet jacks, dock plates, 2 way radios, tickets to ball games, high end Alaskan fishing trips, travel of all kinds, dental work, batteries, computer UPS systems, spray in bed liners for pickups, and much, much more.
-Our members receive a weekly update of the new and exciting items made available locally and through our trading partners.
+Answer: We’ve purchased a wide variety of items from our national trading partners including forklifts, pallet jacks, dock plates, 2 way radios, tickets to ball games, high end Alaskan fishing trips, travel of all kinds, including travel to trade shows in other cities, cigars, generators, holiday items, and much, much more.
+Our members receive a weekly update of the new and exciting items made available locally and through our trading partners in our We Trade Community News email.